farhaanfsk/Lambda-Sample/README.md

 Connecting to RDS using lambda

-Code pipeline set up with this repo that automatically deploys code to lambda
+Code pipeline set up with this repo that automatically deploys code to lambda.